Zeb-0/General/Load_Balancer/notes.md

 - Varnish – A reverse proxy based load balancer.
 - Balance – Open source TCP load balancer.
 - LVS – Linux virtual server offering layer 4 load balancing

+---

+## Hardware Load Balancers
+Are often referred to as `specialized routers or switches` deployed btw servers and the cient.
+Are implemented btw `Layer4`(transport layer) and `Layer7`(application layer) of the OSI model